planetf1/notes/meetings/oct2022f2f/community.md

 * Drop Tuesday meeting, or make public
 * Provide Minutes for meetings (at a minimum subjects discussed, links to github issues)
+* Face 2 face meeting should be minuted